Install Moodle LMS

 After the page refreshes you can see another new section Admin consent & additional information.

-- Next to the Azure AD Tenant field, select the Detect button.
+Next to the Microsoft Entra tenant field, select the Detect button.

 Select the Update button to verify the installation, and then select Save changes.

-Synchronize users between your Moodle server and Azure AD.
+Synchronize users between your Moodle server and Microsoft Entra ID.
 To get started:

 Depending on your environment, you can select different options during this stage.